 * Signs European equities could steady after selloff

-* Yen, safe-haven bonds keep mild bid on Portuguese bank troubles
+* Yen, safe-haven bonds keep mild bid on Portuguese bank

 * Mood cautious as U.S. earnings season gets under way

 By Wayne Cole

 SYDNEY, July 11 Most Asian share markets slipped

 on Friday and safe haven assets stayed in demand as investors

 waited to see how European stocks responded to the latest